 - Another term for the full rank assumption (Rank (X) = K) is linear independence.
-Multicollinearity refers to a lack of linear independence. - Note that this is distinct from statistical independence. - Linear independence means that one variable cannot be algebraically predicted by others. - Statistical independence means that the variation in two random variables is unrelated.
-Linear independence does not imply statistical dependence.
+Multicollinearity refers to a lack of linear independence.
+When a model has multicollinearity, we say it is not identified. - Note that this is distinct from statistical independence. - Linear independence means that one variable cannot be algebraically predicted by others. - Statistical independence means that the variation in two random variables is unrelated.
+Linear independence does not imply statistical independence.
 Why not?
 Does statistical independence imply linear independence?